 If you’re drawing a blank on what a typical T-giving day menu includes, no sweat.
 Here’s what I always make sure to have on the big day:

 THAT’S IT.
-Anything else is extra.
+Anything else on your menu is extra.
 Trust me on this one.
 You do not need to pull out all the stops!

-This is where the dirt meets the road, my friends.
-Once you have the particulars like guest list and menu figured out, your timeline (or ‘game plan’) will be the single most important process of the meal- before you start cooking.
+This is where the rubber meets the road, my friends.
+The timeline you put together for cooking your first Thanksgiving dinner (ie your ‘game plan’) will be the single most important process of the meal, other than, you know, the whole cooking thing.